 A new system for issuing entry clearance to people coming to the UK from abroad for more than six months (and their family members) is going to operate from March 2015 onwards.
 Students applying for an entry clearance visa from outside of the UK will be granted a 30 day short-term entry clearance vignette (sticker) in their passport.
 They will also be given a written decision which will advise them where to collect their biometric immigration document known as a Biometric Residence Permit (BRP).
 Students coming to study for less than 6 months should not require a BRP card.

-If you believe the visa you have been issued contains any incorrect information you should ask for it to be changed immediately – before you travel – ask the entry clearance post for advice.
+If you believe the visa you have been issued contains any incorrect information you should ask for it to be changed immediately – before you travel – ask the entry clearance post (VAC) for advice before entering the UK.

 What happens if my visa is refused?

 Please take care when completing your application to avoid your visa being refused as you may not have time to make another application.
 If you are in doubt about whether any of the documents meet the requirements, do not risk the possibility of a refusal, and check with the IST before submitting your visa application.

-If your visa is refused you should send a scanned copy of your refusal notice to the International Student Team immediately.
+If your visa is refused you should send a scanned copy of your refusal notice to the (IST) International Student Team immediately.

 The University of Birmingham cannot issue you with a second CAS until we are certain that the reason for the refusal has been corrected, and that you are able to make a successful application that will allow you to arrive at the University by the latest permitted start date for your studies.
 If you believe a mistake was made assessing your visa application, the IST will advise you if an Administrative Review is appropriate.
 This must be done within 28 days from the date you received the notice, and you will not be able to submit fresh evidence as part of this process.